 Ho argues that a central duty of the courts is to uphold the rule of law.
 Indeed it is: and one of the most important elements of the rule of law is an impartial trial resulting in an accurate, publicly justified verdict.
 The core idea of the rule of law is that the coercive power of the state should be exercised only in accordance with clear, published, general and reasonably stable rules, thus allowing people to make decisions that will avoid their becoming targets for state coercion.
 Rather obviously – although the point receives surprisingly little attention in the rule-of-law literature – this implies that fact-finding has to be accurate, at least in respect of findings that will lead to coercion by the state.
 But it also requires that fact-finding be publicly justified, so that people know that decisions to apply sanctions are not made without very strong evidence, and so are unlikely to be applied to the law-abiding.
 Since members of the public cannot assess the strength of the evidence in every case for themselves, the necessary reassurance is provided by having an independent body examine the evidence on their behalf.
 The necessary reassurance may be strengthened if the examining body can be regarded as representative of the public.

-While both accuracy and fair procedures are intrinsic to the rule of law, and while fair procedures are generally conducive to accuracy, these two values can come into conflict in two ways.
+While both accuracy and fair procedures are intrinsic to the rule of law, and while fair procedures are generally conducive to accuracy (or at least to minimising verdicts that are positively inaccurate), these two values can come into conflict in two ways.
 One is that the epistemic independence required of the tribunal of fact may reduce the number of accurate verdicts.
 There are bound to be cases where the investigative agency is justifiably, and correctly, sure of a person’s guilt but is unable to induce the same level of confidence on the part of an independent factfinder.
 The second source of conflict is that the values served by fair procedures are not solely epistemic.
 They also have to do with treating the parties as formally equal and autonomous.
 Rules that are (arguably) justified on those grounds may be counterproductive in epistemic terms.
 The privilege against self-incrimination is an obvious example.

 The tension between consistency and accuracy in the application of rules and the contestable and unpredictable nature of open legal procedures is, as Waldron has noted, endemic to the rule of law.
 It is also manifest in Packer’s famous contrast between ‘crime control’ and ‘due process’ models of criminal justice.
 The crime control model assumes that the police are generally reliable experts on crime and criminals.
 Their conclusions have to be publicly justified, but the process need not be excessively demanding.
 The due process model on the other hand refuses to place its trust in police expertise, even at the cost of some loss of accuracy and efficiency.
 The epistemic independence of the jury is vital to the due process model.
 By focussing on accuracy rather than independence, Ho produces a version of the epistemic conception that has an obvious affinity with the crime-control model, and serves as a foil for his ‘political’ version of due process.